sblatte/trump-endorsement/README.md

 # trump-endorsement
-Repository for Blatte, Piccoli, Zachem (2024)
+This is the repository for "The Causal Effects of a Trump Endorsement on Voter Preferences in a General Election Scenario", Blatte, Piccoli, Zachem (2024).